 Official documents presented for admission or evaluation become part of the student’s academic file and normally cannot be returned or copied for distribution.

-- M.S.Sp.Ed. program courses and Capstone must be passed with a grade of “B” or higher.
+- M.S.Sp.Ed. program courses must be passed with a grade of “B” or higher.

 - Candidates must complete the Master of Science in Special Education with a 3.0 cumulative GPA.